Nourish - Food Prepping – How to Start and Why|Part 1

 Pyrex glass containers with lids

-Before you begin, you may want to invest in a few clear glass lidded containers and jars as these will not only give you a good idea of what you’ve got in the fridge visually, but they also store your food in the freshest possible way.
+Before you begin, you may want to invest in a few clear glass lidded containers and jars.
+These will not only give you a good idea of what you’ve got in the fridge visually, but they also store your food in the freshest possible way.

 This also means that they can be stacked easily so they won’t take up too much space in your fridge and freezer.